aehng/Lecture-Notes/Module4/Refactoring.md

     *   Code that makes you say "It would be easier to rewrite this than to understand it"
 9.  **Dead** code
     *   Modules that are imported but never used
+    *   Variables that are declared but never used
     *   Lines that are *never* run because they are placed in an impossible-to-reach location
         *   Code that appears after a `return` statement
             *   ```python